Who Am I This Time? (film): Music

 The film's score was composed by John Cale of The Velvet Underground.

+Locations

 Hinckley, Illinois served as stand-in for fictional North Crawford.
+Oakton School in Evanston, Illinois was used for the school building, including the library and playgrounds.

 Writing

 The quotations recited by the actors, from Cyrano de Bergerac to The Importance of Being Earnest, are often paraphrased.
 In the opening act, Harry Nash delivers the final lines of Cyrano, which were taken not from the well-known translations of the standard texts, but from the film adaptation Cyrano de Bergerac (1950), with translation by Brian Hooker.
 Edmond Rostand's final two words in the original French version were My panache!, which is usually used in translations.

 Hooker's version, which Christopher Walken/Cyrano declaims, changes his final phrase to "My white plume!"
 Panache means plume; here, the literary reference is to King Henry IV of France, who was famous for wearing a white plume in his helmet and for his war cry: "Follow my white plume!"
 (French: Ralliez-vous à mon panache blanc!).

 Another slight variation occurs in the final lines, when Helene accepts Harry's proposal of marriage and says, "I hope that after we marry, you'll always look at me just like this... especially in front of other people!"
 In the original play by Oscar Wilde, the line is, "I hope you will always look at me just like that, especially when there are other people present."

 In Vonnegut's short story, the character George Johnson is the first-person narrator.
 He meets Helene while trying to sort out a phone bill and asks her to try out for the local play.